 Manual recording is still required since doctors cannot record patient consultations.
 However, once that’s all done, the physician can record the complete medical notes as an audio file, without having to write everything down.

 These recordings can then be sent to transcription providers, who can convert them into accurate documentation for patient files and EHRs/EMRs.
+For situations where every word, pause, or nuance matters, providers can also request verbatim transcription to ensure nothing is lost or altered.

 Supports Clinical Documentation Improvement